Produce-Pro/sublime-dbc/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* DBC language syntax highlighting and settings for sublime
+* DBC language syntax highlighting and settings for Sublime 3.0
 * Version 0.2

 ### How do I get set up? ###

-Create a DBC directory in sublime packages directory (Preferences -> Browse Packages) Copy to the files to the DBC directory
+Create a dbc directory in sublime packages directory (Preferences -> Browse Packages) Copy to the files to the dbc directory

 ## TODO ##

-- primary keywords:
+- Primary keywords:
 	add
 	close, closeall
 	debug